forhadahmed/mathematica/README.md

 * **Mathematica** installed on a networked machine
 * Web-server (Apache, nginx, etc.) running PHP

-###### Notes:

-* Mostly tested with Apache/PHP on Windows.
-No major issues.
-* Linux has some issues with graphics rendering but mostly works.

 ###### Installation:

 1. Copy out the files here into a directory inside your DocumentRoot (e.g. `C:/www/mathematica/`)